Skip to main content

 API keyA credential used by a server-side integration.

-FX quoteA priced conversion and route proposal.
+FX quoteA priced conversion proposal (/v1/fx/quote).

-PaymentAn instruction to move value.
+TransferAn instruction to move value (/v1/transfers).

 StatementA reconciliation export for a period.

-Webhook endpointA URL that receives event notifications.
+Webhook endpointA URL that receives event notifications — planned; today via the event stream.

 Typical implementation path